Vineyard escape: Granite Belt wineries you need to visit

 ‘Tis the changing of the seasons and the perfect time for a vineyard and cellar door hop!

 The burgeoning wine region in the Granite Belt is only a short three-hour drive from Brisbane and boasts some of the country’s premium wineries and vineyards.

-Take the Strange Bird wine trail and taste your way through these 8 Granite Belt wineries.
+Take the Strange Bird wine trail and taste your way through eight of the thirty Granite Belt wineries.

 Ballandean Estate Wines

 The oldest winery in the Granite Belt, Ballandean Estate Wines has been in the Cardillo and Puglisi family for over 80 years, so it’s safe to say they know their stuff when it comes to making good wine!